beProsto/c-init/README.md

 ## c-init

-A simple python project used for setting up c/c++ project directory structure.
+A simple python project used for initialising c/c++ projects.

 Usage:
 ```